Best Dumbbell Tricep Exercises

 7.)
 OVERHEAD EXTENSION THRUSTER

-Exercise Notes: Start standing with your feet hipwidth apart in a squat position, straightening your arms into a straight line as you come up out of the squat.
+Exercise Notes: Starting position is standing with your feet hipwidth apart in a squat position, straightening your arms into a straight line as you come up out of the squat.
 Push explosivley through the lower body portion of this move and keep the upper body portion steady and deliberate.

 As a bonus, you’re getting an additional corrective benefit with these overhead extensions because they demand proper thoracic extension, just like it would at the top of an overhead dumbbell squat.